Updated November 10, 2024 (24)

 "And so they reassembled it and they recovered a portion of each wing, the center section actually the top and the lower wing, and he took those big hunks of fabric, folded them up, put them away in a box."

 (Here it is stated only the center sections of wing fabric were removed and saved in 1916.
 Does this make sense that the fabric only deteriorated on the center section of the wings?
 I assume this belief is based on the misreading of Orville's account that only the cloth in the center wings was made new.
 It is interesting Deborah indicates the center section top and lower wing fabric was folded up, and put away in a box.
 The center section of the wings is where Daniels would have rolled with the plane, damaging wood and ripping fabric in 1903.
-The fabric in the center wings would have required replacement even it the flood had not occurred.
+The fabric in the center wings would have at least required repair even if the flood had not occurred.
 Matt's note).

 "It came on display here at MIT, it was one of the star attractions…….and they sent their airplane to London, and they recovered it again in 1928 before it went to London.
 At that point, they stripped off all the fabric, put brand new fabric over the whole airplane."